 Social Security Cards & Photo ID A client must bring original Social Security cards (or ITIN letters) for all individuals on the tax return.
-A client must bring photo ID for themselves and spouse (if applicable).
+Clients must bring government-issued photo IDs for themselves and their spouses (if applicable).
 If Married Filing Jointly, BOTH spouses must be present.
-Income Guidelines Households earning up to \$64,000 annually.
-Individuals earning up to \$32,000 annually.
-Income Documents A client needs to bring all W-2s and 1099s for jobs they and/or their spouse worked during the tax year, as well as documentation for Social Security payments, unemployment, interest income, and any pensions or retirement income.
-Supporting Information Clients must bring documentation of expenses related to self- employment; also mortgage-interest statements, property tax bills, student loan interest statements, tuition statements, college-expense documentation, etc. Child Care Expenses An EIN (Employer Identification Number) or SSN (Social Security Number) for the childcare provider is necessary to claim the Child and Dependent Care Expenses Credit.
-E-Filing Tax Returns The client and spouse (if applicable) must sign IRS Form 8879 (IRS e-file Signature Authorization) and IL-8453 (Illinois e-file Signature Authorization) to file their tax return electronically.
+Income Guidelines Households earning up to \$67,000 annually.
+Individuals earning up to \$35,000 annually.
+Income Documents Clients need to bring all W-2s and 1099s for jobs they and/or their spouse worked during the tax year, as well as documentation for Social Security payments, unemployment, interest income, and any pensions or retirement income.
+Supporting Information Clients must bring documentation of expenses related to self- employment; also mortgage interest statements, property tax bills, student loan interest statements, tuition statements, college expense documentation, etc. Child Care Expenses An EIN (Employer Identification Number) or SSN (Social Security Number) for the childcare provider is necessary to claim the Child and Dependent Care Credit.
+E-Filing Tax Returns The client and spouse (if applicable) must sign IRS Form 8879 (IRS e-file Signature Authorization) and IL-8453 (Illinois e-file Signature Authorization) to file their tax returns electronically.